swcarpentry-ja/carpentries-coc/topic_folders/workshop_administration/amy_manual.md

 #### Searching for Qualified Instructors

-Under the "More" menu, select "Find Workshop Staff."
+Under the "More" menu, select "Find Workshop Core Team."
 Here you can filter by the following criteria:

 * Airport: This returns a list of all Instructors beginning with those who list that airport as their closest airport, and then continues reaching farther out.
 * Country: This returns a list of all Instructors who are in that country.
 It does not continue to any proximate countries.